nicofretti/ettore/README.md

 ### Scenario 2.1 - Searching a course

 -Initial Assumption | A user is already registered and logged in on Ettore, with the role of student.
 He is on the page related to the search for courses and would like to search for a new course to which he can enroll.
-By default there are already some courses (12-15) sorted by year of delivery, with parity of year of delivery it continues with the sorting by name of the course and finally by category.
-TODO:cancellare questa parte o abbiamo pagination?|
+By default there are already some courses.|

 - Normal functioning | The user uses the search filter to search for the desired courses, in the filter there are:
   - An input to search for keywords within the title or description of the course of interest
   - A dropdown that allows you to select at most one category of interest
   - A date input to search for the period of delivery of the course|
 - What can go wrong | The user does not define any search criteria, in this case no action will be performed on the search page.
-TODO: se la ricerca non trova niente non funziona
+If the course is not found,to the user will be shown an empty list wiht a message that no courses were found. |
 - Other activities | While a student is looking for a course at the same time a professor is creating a new teaching.
 After the insertion of a new course by a professor all students have the opportunity to view such a course. |
 - Final system state | - |